 2014 Ten Most Expensive Books

-Written word usually costs a bit, but in some cases may cost millions.
-Since the mid 1980s the government, billionaires and private collectors often paid several times higher auction prices for individual manuscripts.
-In 2014, in the top ten most expensive books in the history of mankind, appeared a new one.
-“Book of Hours” from the collection of the Rothschild family was sold at Christie’s auction in New York for $ 13.9 million.
+Traditionally, written word costs a bit, but in some cases may even cost millions.
+Meanwhile, since the mid 1980s the government, billionaires and private collectors often paid several times higher auction prices for individual manuscripts.
+In 2014, in the list of most expensive books in the history of mankind, appeared a new one.
+In particular, “Book of Hours” from the collection of the Rothschild family, sold at Christie’s auction in New York for $ 13.9 million.
 The manuscript, which broke its own record price established 15 years ago, has been recognized also the most expensive illuminated manuscripts.
-However, it is far from “Leicester Code” by Leonardo da Vinci, which had gone for $ 30.8 million at Christie’s auction in 1994 (now equivalent to $ 49.4 million), and for many years heads the list of the most highly regarded of manuscripts and printed works.
+However, it is far from “Leicester Code” by Leonardo da Vinci, which reached $ 30.8 million at Christie’s auction in 1994 (now equivalent to $ 49.4 million).
+Besides, for many years “Leicester Code” heads the list of the most highly regarded of manuscripts and printed works.

 The only survived of the troubled times of the Inquisition Gospel.
-It was created in 1188 by order of the Duke of Saxony and Bavaria, Henry the Lion, actively propagating Christianity in Europe.
-On 226 pages the monks and novices of Benedictine abbey Helmarkskhauzen were written four Gospels.
-Manuscript was discovered in the 19th century in Prague, and in 1861 it was bought by King of Hanover George V. Five years later the king was overthrown and he fled to Austria, together with the book.
-In 1983, an unknown seller put “Gospels of Henry the Lion” at auction Sotheby’s.
-German government bought the book.
-It is now in the library of the duke August in the German city of Wolfenbüttel.
+Created in 1188 by order of the Duke of Saxony and Bavaria, Henry the Lion, actively propagating Christianity in Europe.
+On 226 pages the monks and novices of Benedictine abbey Helmarkskhauzen wrote four Gospels.
+Discovered in the 19th century in Prague Manuscript, in 1861 was bought by King of Hanover George V. However, five years later the king fled to Austria, together with the book.
+And in 1983, an unknown seller put “Gospels of Henry the Lion” at auction Sotheby’s.
+German government bought the book, and now it is in the library of the duke August in the city of Wolfenbüttel.

-The size of the manuscript – 10×13 cm, it contains only the text of the Gospel of John, without thumbnails.
-The book is bound in red leather with ornaments in Celtic style.
-After the Reformation, Henry VIII manuscript appeared in various private collections, while in the XVIII century, one of the owners, the Earl of Lichfield, has not presented it to Jesuit priest Thomas Phillips.
-The British Library has agreed to buy it from the Jesuit Order in 2011.
+The size of the manuscript – 10×13 cm, and it contains only the text of the Gospel of John, without thumbnails.
+The book bound in red leather with ornaments in Celtic style.
+After the Reformation, Henry VIII manuscript appeared in various private collections, while in the XVIII century, it became the property of the Earl of Lichfield.
+The last presented it to Jesuit priest Thomas Phillips.
+The British Library bought it from the Jesuit Order in 2011.

 Massachusetts Psalm Book – the first printed book in the United States.
 It came out in 1640 in Cambridge, Massachusetts, 1700 edition copies.
 Psalter contains a more accurate translation from Hebrew than those collections of psalms that immigrants had brought with them from England.
 Although the translation of their imperfect and sometimes far from poetry, edition of the book was a major achievement – it appeared in just 20 years after the first English settlement in the United States was founded.
 Now preserved only 11 copies of the first edition of the book.
 One of them was acquired by the investment fund of Carlyle Group co-founder David Rubenstein in 2013 at Sotheby’s.